Pacific Rim (film): Amusement park ride

 A 3D amusement park ride, titled Pacific Rim: Shatterdome Strike, opened in 2019 at Trans Studio Cibubur in collaboration with Legendary Entertainment.
 The ride guides audiences through a battle between the Jaegers and the Kaiju.
 The ride features walkthrough sections with actors in the middle of the ride.
 Over the course of its 20-minute run time, audiences are introduced to 3 new Kaiju's and Indonesia's own Jaeger: Storm Garuda.

+Prequel series

+On August 19, 2024, it was announced that Legendary is developing a prequel TV series with screenwriter Eric Heisserer.